$K^+\Lambda(1520)$ photoproduction at forward angles near threshold with the BGOOD experiment: Introduction

 \section{Introduction}

-Strangeness photoproduction is a crucial tool to understand baryon resonance spectra and the underlying degrees of freedom afforded in the low energy, non-perturbative regime of QCD. $K\Lambda^*$ and $K\Sigma^*$ photoproduction has frequently been used over the last twenty years to probe the third resonance region in attempts to characterise known higher mass $N^*$ and $\Delta$ states and search for so called \textit{missing resonances} which have been predicted by constituent quark models~\cite{capstick86,capstick92,capstick94,riska01,klempt10,klempt12}, lattice QCD calculations~\cite{edwards11}, and Dyson-Schwinger equations of QCD~\cite{roberts11} but not observed experimentally in $N\pi$ final states~\cite{capstick00,loering01}. $K\Lambda^*$ channels are unique in that the isoscalar $\Lambda$ acts as an isospin filter, only permitting intermediate $s$-channel $N^*$ resonances, and for the ground state $\Lambda$, the self-analysing weak decay enables easier access to baryon-recoil polarisation observables.
+Strangeness photoproduction is a crucial tool to understand baryon resonance spectra and the underlying degrees of freedom afforded in the low energy, non-perturbative regime of QCD. $K\Lambda^*$ and $K\Sigma^*$ photoproduction has frequently been used to probe the third resonance region in attempts to characterise known higher mass $N^*$ and $\Delta$ states and search for so called \textit{missing resonances} which have been predicted by constituent quark models~\cite{capstick86,capstick92,capstick94,riska01,klempt10,klempt12}, lattice QCD calculations~\cite{edwards11}, and Dyson-Schwinger equations of QCD~\cite{roberts11} but not observed experimentally in $N\pi$ final states~\cite{capstick00,loering01}. $K\Lambda^*$ channels are unique in that the isoscalar $\Lambda$ acts as an isospin filter, permitting only intermediate $s$-channel $N^*$ resonances, and in the case of the ground state $\Lambda$, the self-analysing weak decay enables easier access to baryon-recoil polarisation observables.

 The $\Lambda^*$ excitation spectrum however is itself poorly understood compared to the non-strange baryon sector, mainly due to a scarcity of experimental data~\cite{pdg20}.
 Very few measurements on $S=-1$ resonances (both $\Lambda^*$ and $\Sigma^*$ states) have been made over the last 20 years.
-The exception to this are measurements of the final states $K^+\Sigma^0\pi^0$ and $K^+\Sigma^\mp\pi^\pm$~\cite{lu13,moriya13,moriya13b,niiyama08,lambda1405paper} in both electro- and photoproduction, which have mainly been focussed on decays of the $\Lambda(1405)$.
+The exception to this are measurements of the final states $K^+\Sigma^0\pi^0$ and $K^+\Sigma^\mp\pi^\pm$~\cite{lu13,moriya13,moriya13b,niiyama08,lambda1405paper} in both electro- and photoproduction, which have mainly focussed on decays of the $\Lambda(1405)$.
 Studies of the $\Lambda(1405)$ are largely driven by its exotic nature and it is now considered the archetypal molecular-like hadron in the $uds$ quark sector~\cite{guo18}.
 The large mass difference to the spin-orbit partner, the $\Lambda(1520)$ is also hard to explain within a CQM, and given the strong evidence of the molecular nature of the $\Lambda(1405)$, it is natural to question the structure of the $\Lambda(1520)$.
 Refs.~\cite{kolomeitsev04,sarkar05,sarkar05b}, for example employed a chiral coupled channel model which described the $\Lambda(1520)$ as a quasi-bound state of $\pi\Sigma(1385)$ and $K\Xi(1530)$.